 I went to a Buddhist temple in Cambodia once to photograph the architecture, but this group of young local girls kept dancing around me and were very much in the way!
 That is until I decided to make them the main subject of my photo.
 Have an open mind.
 Consider what’s already in place.

 4. DITCH THE FLASH

 Natural light is your best friend!
 The pop-up flash of your DSLR will never yield good results, like, never.
 Learn how to change the ISO and open up the aperture of your camera quickly so you can adapt to different lighting situations.

 5. USE PANNING

-Busy city scenes provide lots of interesting subjects, and panning can be an interesting technique to capture those moments while giving your photos a dynamic feeling, where your subject is sharp and all the surrounding is blurred by the motion.
-The idea of panning is to move your camera while taking the photograph at the same speed as the subject going past you.
+Busy city scenes provide lots of interesting subjects, and panning can be an interesting technique to capture those moments while giving your photos a dynamic feeling, where your subject is sharp, and all the surrounding is blurred by the motion.
+The idea of panning is to move your camera while taking a photograph at the same speed as the subject going past you.
 For that, you need a relatively slow shutter speed – 1/30th of a second should be a good starting point (use shutter priority mode).
-Make sure your ISO remains low to avoid overexposure, and set your camera to burst (or continuous shooting) mode so that you have several opportunities to capture your subject in passing.
+Make sure your ISO remains low to avoid overexposure and set your camera to burst (or continuous shooting) mode so that you have several opportunities to capture your subject in passing.
 Follow your subject while shooting with a steady motion.
 Panning is part technique, part luck, so keep experimenting!